axpecial/Flix/README.md

 - [ ] User can tap a poster in the collection view to see a detail screen of that movie (+3pts)
 - [ ] In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer (+3pts)
 - [ ] Customize the navigation bar (+1pt)
-- [ ] List in any optionals you didn't finish from last week (+1-3pts)
-   - ...
-   - ...

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):